dataaispark-spec/DataWhiz/README.md

 **Product Vision**: "Your phone becomes your business analyst" - Private, powerful AI analytics using your device's processing power with Tiny LLMs for complete data intelligence.
 MSMEs get enterprise-grade insights with maximum privacy and zero infrastructure costs through intelligent AI agents and custom workflows.

-*Auto-updated from DataWhiz development - https://datawhizai.streamlit.app/*
+*Auto-updated from PiRhoAI development - https://pirhoai.streamlit.app/*